-Well here we are again in the vineyard of our God.
-Have you noticed that reoccurring theme over the last several Sundays?
-Two Sunday's ago, the vineyard owner, God, invited people into the vineyard to do His work and then He paid them all the same wage, a fact that got a few of them grumbling.
-The lesson reminded us of the importance of God's grace, His undeserved love, which hands you paradise in eternity apart from the hours of your labor, the work of your hands.
+Have you noticed that recurring theme over the last several Sundays?
+Two Sundays ago, the vineyard owner, God, invited people into the vineyard to do His work and then He paid them all the same wage, a fact that got a few of the workers grumbling.
+The lesson reminded us of the importance of God's grace, His undeserved love, which hands you paradise, an eternity apart from the hours of your labor, the work of your hands.
 Last Sunday, in the Gospel lesson, we had those two sons.
-One who said, "no" to dad only to later repent and heed the request of his father and the other who sounded all sugar and spice and everything nice, only to refuse to do the work assigned him.
+One said, "no" to Dad only to later repent and heed the request of his father, and the other sounded all sugar and spice and everything nice, only to refuse to do the work assigned him.
 Oh, did you catch where that work was to be done?
 Yep, in the father's vineyard.
-Jesus used that lesson to teach us to value the vary air we Christian's breathe by faith, repentance.
-And today, well we've already said it, we are back in the vineyard with another lesson to learn.
-So, WHAT CAN WE LEARN FROM SOUR GRAPES IN A VINEYARD?
-Listen once again ...
+Jesus used that lesson to teach us to value, the very air we Christians breathe by faith, repentance.
+And today, well, we are back in the vineyard.
+But if the other two parables seemed strange to you, then this one takes the cake.

 Who in their right mind would do this?
-The first paragraph makes sense as our Landowner sets up a wonderful vineyard (think the last two Sundays worth of lessons here).
+The first paragraph makes sense as our Landowner sets up a wonderful vineyard (think the last two Sundays' worth of lessons here).
 Prepared and ready, He hands it to those He has assigned to care for it and that's when all seems to go so horribly wrong.
 The vinedressers revolt and kill those sent to collect the fruits of the vineyard.
 Isaiah says it so very well in our first lesson today, The vineyard of the LORD Almighty is the house of Israel, and the men of Judah are the garden of his delight.
 And he looked for justice, but saw bloodshed; for righteousness, but heard cries of distress (Isaiah 5:7).
 God's messengers, the prophets, had not been listened to.
 They had been treated terribly.
-The writer of the book of Hebrews reminds us, Some faced jeers and flogging, while still others were chained and put in prison.
-They were stoned; they were sawed in two; they were put to death by the sword.
-They went about in sheepskins and goatskins, destitute, persecuted and mistreated- the world was not worthy of them (Hebrews 11:36-38a).
+The writer of the book of Hebrews reminds us, 36 Some faced jeers and flogging, while still others were chained and put in prison.
+37 They were stoned; they were sawed in two; they were put to death by the sword.
+They went about in sheepskins and goatskins, destitute, persecuted, and mistreated- 38 the world was not worthy of them (Hebrews 11:36-38a).

 "Wipe them out!"
 That was the cry of the Pharisee and the Sadducee, the scribes and priests who were listening to Jesus at the end of the parable.
 I'm already screaming it now.
 But not God!
-In a display of unparallel patience with those entrusted with the vineyard, He sends more servants, who are treated just like the first and then the statement that makes you want to stand and scream "No, don't do it!"
+In a display of UNPRECEDENTED PATIENCE with those entrusted with the vineyard, He sends more servants, who are treated just like the first, and then the statement that makes you want to stand and scream "No, don't do it!"
 The Owner sends His Son, the one and only, surely they would respect Him.
-But sin is a twisted mindset which thinks if only this One can be set aside, done away with, murdered, then its desires can prevail.
+But sin is a twisted mindset that thinks if only this One can be set aside, done away with, murdered, then its desires can prevail.
+What did Caiaphas, the High Priest, tell the Sanhedrin?
+You do not realize that it is better for you that one man die for the people than that the whole nation perish (John 11:50).